-A final presentation will utilize a PowerPoint Presentation/other media (approximately 5-10 minutes) or YouTube Video Presentation (maximum 5 minutes; convey the final message, "injuries are not Accidents").
+A final presentation will utilize a PowerPoint Presentation/other media (approximately 5-10 minutes).
 This presentation will be evaluated for content including completeness of the discussion and analysis related to numbers 2-4.
 In addition, organization of, grammar used, and inclusion of relevant references and resources will be considered in the total evaluation.
-YouTube Video assistance: Deirdre Green, PhDc and Division of Environmental Health Sciences IT personnel